Chalarangelo/30-seconds-of-code/snippets/triangle.md

 tags: visual,beginner
 ---

-Creates a trinagular shape with pure CSS.
+Creates a triangular shape with pure CSS.

 - Use three borders to create a triangle shape.
 - All borders should have the same `border-width` (`20px`).